 had a wonderful ride to work today, just a great attitude adjustment.

-― so come right back, we have count dracula and we have adam rich (Hunt3r), Wednesday, 8 June 2011 16:48 (eight years ago) Permalink
+― so come right back, we have count dracula and we have adam rich (Hunt3r), Wednesday, 8 June 2011 16:48 (eight years ago) link

 at a SUPER busy 4 way intersection in the suburbs a few nights ago, i saw a cyclist pull a dipshit stunt that left me with an unprecedented reaction: i wished he'd gone down. tbh i don't know how he didnt. my two lane road intersected a very wide four lane arterial road with two turn lanes, and i had a red light, at which i stopped. fixie dude came down hill behind me and simply charged the intersection frogger style at about 30mph. when he realized he wouldn't have space to clear the intersection on the proper side of the road, he swerved hard to the shoulder of the opposite side of the road, however, that oncoming traffic lane had a car peforming a right on red. it missed him by inches.

 to be all scoldy schoolmarmy, i imagine any witnesses would fucking hate cyclists at tthat moment.

-― so come right back, we have count dracula and we have adam rich (Hunt3r), Wednesday, 8 June 2011 17:01 (eight years ago) Permalink
+― so come right back, we have count dracula and we have adam rich (Hunt3r), Wednesday, 8 June 2011 17:01 (eight years ago) link